manjees/android-knowledge/CleanArchitecture.md

   - The actual data source implementation resides in the Data Layer.
   - This abstraction ensures that business logic remains decoupled from specific data source details.

-# Testing in Clean Architecture
+# Testing Domain layer in Clean Architecture
 - One of the major advantages of Clean Architecture is its support for robust and independent unit testing.
   - **Domain Layer Testing**: Since the domain layer is free from platform dependencies, Use Cases can be tested easily in isolation.
   - **Repository Interface Mocking**: During tests, you can mock the repository interface without involving actual data sources, ensuring that only business logic is validated.